 Dr James Bishop

 I grew up in Ashburton, before coming to Dunedin for medical school.
-I did my clinical years in Christchurch and my first junior doctor year after graduating in 2010.
-I spent a further three enjoyable years as a junior doctor at Dunedin and Wakari Hospitals following this.
-I started in general practice at the end of 2014, including nearly four years at the Mosgiel Health Centre.
+I then did my clinical years in Christchurch and first junior doctor year after graduating in 2010.
+I then came back down to Dunedin, to join my wife to be who is a Dunedin girl.
+A further 3 enjoyable years as a junior doctor at Dunedin and Wakari Hospitals followed this.
+I then started out in GP at the end of 2014, including nearly 4 years at the Mosgiel Health Centre.

-In that time, I have taken great pleasure in the longitudinal nature of general practice and getting to know and help people through the years.
+In that time I have taken great pleasure in the longitudinal nature of general practice, getting to know and help people through the years.

-I joined Broadway Medical Centre in August 2019 looking forward to getting to know the patients and doing my best for them.
+I joined Broadway Medical Centre in 2019 looking forward to getting to know the patients and doing my best for them.